Basuki Hadimuljono: Moving the capital

 In 2017, the People's Representative Council revoked funding for capital-moving studies in the ministry's budget.
 Basuki described the capital's possible future movement from Jakarta as a "political decision", and that the move "is not easy" with the ministry only having done literature studies instead of macro planning.
 He added that such a move might take four to five years in preparation.
 People's Consultative Assembly speaker Zulkifli Hasan has called for a delay in the move, citing its major cost amidst major infrastructure projects.
 Basuki also pointed out that Palangkaraya would not be the only option, if such a move was made.

+On 3 June 2024, Basuki was appointed the acting head of the Nusantara Capital City Authority, the agency responsible for the development of the new capital, following the resignation of Bambang Susantono.
+Under Prabowo Subianto's presidency, Basuki was appointed the agency's definitive head on 5 November 2024.

 Public housing

 Joko Widodo launched a plan to construct 1 million public houses as part of 10 million affordable housing by 2019–of which about 600,000 will be constructed from the ministry's budget.
 In implementation, the program received various complaints regarding the project speed to the slow response of permits from local governments.
 According to Basuki, about 700,000 of the houses had been completed by October 2017.